 Sarah worked with hundreds of families in NYC for nearly a decade as a labor support doula and lactation counselor, and as a Midwives’ Assistant at the Brooklyn Birthing Center.
 She graduated with honors both in nursing school at Hunter College, and at SUNY Downstate Medical Center for her Masters in Midwifery.
 She trained primarily in NYC public hospitals in Brooklyn and the Bronx under the guidance of a diverse group of impassioned Midwives.
 Sarah then had the great fortune of working with her own beloved home birth Midwives before moving to New Jersey to join the MNJ team.
 She is thrilled to be a part of a practice where birth choice is honored, and out of hospital birth is encouraged and supported.
 While her love of home birth will always shape her outlook on this work, she knows that every person and family have different needs and desires, and all people should be given agency in their own decision-making and fully supported during this transformative life experience.

-Although sad to leave the city after the last 16 years, Sarah is adjusting to suburban New Jersey quite easily.
+Although sad to leave the city, Sarah is adjusting to suburban New Jersey quite easily.
 Having grown up in rural Maine, enjoying access to the beautiful native Lenape land is truly a blessing for her and her family that they do not take for granted.
 Her partner David, a sailboat captain by trade, holds down the homestead with their two young kiddos Rufus and Hugo, while Sarah is away day and night holding space and catching babies.
-She is truly grateful for him, and for this opportunity to grow and provide excellent care alongside the Midwives of NJ.
+She is truly grateful for him, and for this opportunity to grow and provide excellent care alongside the Midwives of New Jersey.